tc39/proposal-ses/README.md

   * [`getStack`](https://mail.mozilla.org/pipermail/es-discuss/2016-February/045579.html)
   * [`getStackString`](https://mail.mozilla.org/pipermail/es-discuss/2016-February/045579.html)

-they must be absent from `TheFrozenRealm`, or have their behavior grossly truncated into something safe.
-This spec will additionally need to say how they initially appear, if at all, in each individual spawned realm.
+they must be absent from an immutable root realm, or have their behavior grossly truncated into something safe.
+This spec will additionally need to say how they initially appear, if at all, in each individual spawned lightweight realm.
 In particular, we expect a pattern to emerge for creating a fresh loader instance to be the default loader of a fresh spawned realm.
 Once some proposed APIs are specced as being provided by import from
 [builtin primordial modules](https://github.com/tc39/ecma262/issues/395),
-we will need to explain how they appear in `TheFrozenRealm` and/or the realms it spawns.
+we will need to explain how they appear in an immutable root realm and/or the realms it spawns.

 ## Open Questions

+* Should `Realm.immutableRoot()` return a new fresh frozen realm each time or should it always return the same one?
+Above we leave this implementation-defined for now to encourage implementations to experiment and see how efficient each can be made.
+If all can agree on one of these options, we should codify that rather than continue to leave this implementation-defined.

 * It remains unclear how we should cope with the override mistake.
 Above, we propose the tamper proofing pattern, but this requires novel effort to become efficient.
-Alternatively, we could specify that the override mistake is fixed in `TheFrozenRealm` and its descendants, making the problem go away.
+Alternatively, we could specify that the override mistake is fixed in an immutable root realm and its descendants, making the problem go away.
 This diverges from the current standard in a different way, but we have some evidence that such divergence will break almost no existing code other than code